 (a) Be at least seventeen years of age;

-(b) Have an eighth grade education, or an equivalent education as determined by the state board of education.
+(b) Have an eighth grade education, or an equivalent education as determined by the department of education and workforce.

 (8) Have a procedure to submit every student applicant's admission application to the board for the board's review and approval prior to the applicant's admission to the barber school;